-The FY2006 budget continues the priority of fighting terrorism with \$5.8 billion, or 25%, of Foreign Operations resources assisting the front-line states.
+The FY2006 budget continued the priority of fighting terrorism with \$5.8 billion, or 25%, of Foreign Operations resources assisting the front-line states.
 The largest front-line state recipients for FY2006 include Afghanistan (\$920 million), Pakistan (\$698 million), Jordan (\$462 million), and Iraq (\$458.5 million, including refugee funds).
-While the FY2006 request changes little in the size and composition of bilateral assistance for these countries that play key roles in the war on terror, questions are likely to be raised over the proposals for Afghanistan and Iraq.
+While the FY2006 request changed little in the size and composition of bilateral assistance for these countries that play key roles in the war on terror, questions were raised over the proposals for Afghanistan and Iraq.

-The \$920 million aid package for Afghanistan, while similar in size to amounts appropriated in the FY2005 regular Foreign Operations measure, does not include military assistance to train and equip the Afghan army, an activity that received around \$400 million in Foreign Operations funding for FY2004 and FY2005.
-Instead, the Administration proposes placing military aid programs under the direction of the Defense Department and sought \$1.3 billion for such purposes in the FY2005 Emergency Supplemental (H.R.
+The \$920 million aid package for Afghanistan, while similar in size to amounts appropriated in the FY2005 regular Foreign Operations measure, did not include military assistance to train and equip the Afghan army, an activity that received around \$400 million in Foreign Operations funding for FY2004 and FY2005.
+Instead, the Administration proposed placing military aid programs under the direction of the Defense Department and sought \$1.3 billion for such purposes in the FY2005 Emergency Supplemental (H.R.
 1268).
 Military assistance programs have maintained a long tradition of falling under the policy authority of the Secretary of State and civilian diplomats at the Department, with DOD given responsibility to manage the operations.
 Congress approved the shift from Foreign Operations to Defense Department funds for Afghan military aid in the FY2005 Emergency Supplemental, but only after adding the requirement that the Secretary of State must concur with DOD decisions over how to program these funds.

-The FY2006 request for front-line states also differs from previous proposals in that for the first time, Iraq reconstruction funds are sought in a regular, rather than an emergency spending measure.
+The FY2006 request for front-line states also differed from previous proposals in that for the first time, Iraq reconstruction funds were sought in a regular, rather than an emergency spending measure.
 Since Congress approved \$18.44 billion for Iraq in the FY2004 emergency supplemental P.L.
-108-106), no additional Foreign Operations funds have been requested until now.10 The Administration's \$414 million would largely focus on democracy and governance activities (\$130 million) and economic reconstruction (\$230 million).
+108-106), no additional Foreign Operations funds have been requested until FY2006.
+The Administration's \$414 million would largely focus on democracy and governance activities (\$130 million) and economic reconstruction (\$230 million).
 At the time of the budget's submission, some critics argued that since large portions of the \$18.44 billion remained unobligated and even larger amounts were unspent, there were sufficient funds available to meet current and future reconstruction needs in Iraq.
-More recently, the pace of reconstruction spending has increased.
-As of September 21, 2005, \$14.4 billion, or 78% of amounts appropriated in P.L.
-108-106 had been obligated and about 45% of the \$18.44 billion total had been spent.11
+More recently, the pace of reconstruction spending increased.
+As of October 26, 2005, \$14.77 billion, or 81% of amounts appropriated in P.L.
+108-106 had been obligated and about 49% of the \$18.44 billion total had been spent.